 Sherwin-Williams offers factory-mixed paints along colors mixed in stores.
 Behr color paints are mixed at the store.
-And, Benjamin Moore sells both factory-mixed paint and color mixes were done in-store.
+And Benjamin Moore sells both factory-mixed paint and color mixes that were done in-store.
 Remember that custom mixes are not returnable if you have unused paint left over.

 Doing It Yourself

-First, using sandpaper will smooth out imperfections on your walls prior to painting.
+First, using sandpaper will smooth out imperfections on your walls before painting.
 And, you’ll want painting tape to put around edges, cover baseboards, moldings, doors, and other parts of the room you are not painting

 There are various options for the shine (gloss) of the interior paint you choose.
 A flat finish yields a matte surface that doesn’t reflect light.
-This is perfect for most apartment walls because it covers up imperfections.
+Perfect for most apartment walls because it covers up imperfections.
 However, this type of paint is not easily washable.
-This means marks and scratches may require painting over them instead of cleaning them up.
+It means marks and scratches may require painting over them instead of cleaning them up.
 Eggshell and satin finishes offer a bit more shine and can also withstand some cleaning.

-You’ll need paint brushes, too.
+You’ll need to paintbrushes, too.
 These vary widely in quality and cost.
-Some have bristles made entirely of animal material and some are completely synthetic.
+Some have bristles made entirely of animal material, and some are entirely synthetic.
 Synthetic brushes start at about $20 and are best used with acrylic paints.
-Natural bristle brushes are more expensive at about $25 and are more often used with oil paints.
+Natural bristle brushes are more expensive at about $25 and are.
+More often used with oil paints.
 You can also use rollers.
-Rollers are less expensive in the short term but need their rolling head changed during painting.
-Make sure to get a lint-free roller or you’ll have the pesky stuff painted into your walls.
+Rollers are less costly in the short term but need their rolling head changed during painting.
+Make sure to get a lint-free roller, or you’ll have the pesky stuff painted into your walls.